 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is to provide benefits at normal retirement age, so the principal goal of the investment of the funds in the plan is both security and long-term stability.
+The funding policy of the Plan is to provide benefits at normal retirement age, the principal goal of the investment of the funds in the plan is both security and long-term stability.

 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-The investment policy of the Plan is that once money is contributed to the Plan, the money is invested at the direction of the Trustees, with the assistance of a plan consultant and other financial professionals.
+The investment policy of the Plan that once money is contributed to the Plan, the money is invested at the direction of the Trustees, with the assistance of a plan consultant and other financial professionals.
 The investment policy of the Plan contains the long term asset mix of the Plan.
-The asset mix targets are currently 35 percent fixed income and/or stable value, 45 percent equities, 10 percent real estate and other alternatives, and 10 percent cash equivalents.
+The asset mix targets are currently 25 percent fixed income and/or stable value, 45 percent equities, 30 percent real estate and other alternatives.